wp-plugins/bulletproof-security/readme.txt

 = Is BulletProof Security automatically setup already? =

-Yes and No. You must be using a WordPress Custom Permlalink Structure for BPS to work correctly.
+Yes and No. You must be using WordPress Permalinks for BPS to work correctly.
- BPS is designed to work automatically for the most common WordPress installation, which is WordPress installed in the root website folder.
-If you have WordPress installed in a subfolder then updating your WordPress Custom Permalinks will automatically generate and write the correct .htaccess code to your current active root .htaccess file or generate a new .htaccess file if one does not already exist yet.
+ BulletProof Security is designed to work automatically for the most common WordPress installation, which is WordPress installed in the root website folder.
+If you have WordPress installed in a subfolder then updating your WordPress Permalinks will automatically generate and write the correct .htaccess code to your current active root .htaccess file or generate a new .htaccess file if one does not already exist yet.
+This .htaccess code can then just be copied and pasted from one file to another within the WordPress Dashboard using the BPS built-in File Editor.
- This code can then just be copied and pasted from one file to another within the WordPress Dashboard using the BPS built-in File Editor.
  There may be a few one time setups that only need to be done once when installing BulletProof Security.
 Those settings can then be backed up and restored using the BPS built-in Backup and Restore features.
-BPS Full Automagic Mode is coming in the future.
+Maintenance Mode is AutoMagic as of BPS .46.1.
+BPS Full Automagic Mode for the other .htaccess files will be available in future versions of BulletProof Security.

-= Can I add my own .htaccess code to the BulletProof .htaccess files? =
+= Can I add my own .htaccess code to the BulletProof Security .htaccess files? =

 Yes.
 Of course.
 The secure.htaccess and wpadmin-secure.htaccess BulletProof files contain .htaccess code that protects your website against ALL XSS (Cross Site Scripting) and SQL Injection hacking attacks.
 Add your own additional .htaccess code to the Master .htaccess files to make them even more BulletProof to hackers.

-= Does the BulletProof Plugin create or write the .htaccess files? =
+= Does the BulletProof Security Plugin create or write the .htaccess files? =

 Yes and No. As of BPS .46 one-click file writing has begun.
 The BPS master .htaccess files have already been created for you.
 You can add additional code to the master .htaccess files, edit